DEGREE

-What’s involved in the Police Constable Degree Apprenticeship?
+What’s involved in the degree apprenticeship entry route?

-To apply for the PCDA programme, you’ll need:
+To apply for the degree apprenticeship programme, you’ll need:

 - Level 3 qualification where the grades total 112 UCAS points or higher (your tariff points can be made up of a number of different types of qualifications and you can utilise the UCAS calculation tool to help you) or you’ll need to be aged 21+ and have a minimum of 2 level 3 or higher qualifications